stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 Notes:

-* The uniform buffer is now comprised of the three matrices as separate elements.

-* The vertex position is first transformed by the rotation component of the view matrix (extracted using the built in `mat3` GLSL method) since the skybox is centred on the camera.

-* The projection transformation sets the last two components of the position to be same ensuring that the vertex lies on the far clipping plane.

-* The texture coordinate is set to the vertex position (we could have used the same technique in the rotating cube demo).
+* The `model` matrix is not used in the skybox shader.

+* The existing vertex shader for the chalet model is refactored accordingly (both pipelines share the same layout).

 The fragment shader is the same as the previous demo except the sampler has a `samplerCube` declaration: